SundareshSankaran/r-runner/README.md

 **Analytics developers appreciate unified interaction with SAS and R, especially in certain industries such as Pharma and Healthcare, which have significant R developers.
 R-Runner helps such developers create solutions using R (as well as SAS and Python if required) within SAS Studio on SAS Viya.**

+R Runner enables you to submit R scripts from within SAS Studio and develop integrated analytics pipelines.
+You can submit either:

+1. Short R snippets in the text area provided

+2. R scripts (programs) through a file selector

+Variables created within the R script (also known as R environment variables) can also be written to an output SAS dataset for reference and reuse in downstream code.

+### <mark> An important note for this early version </mark>
+This is the first release of R Runner and facilitates the basic task of executing R scripts within SAS Studio.
+We'll consider additional improvements in future.

+To set correct expectations,

+- R Runner should NOT be considered an R editor / IDE for SAS Studio (though it's tempting for us, the creators, to label it so :)).

+- Given the recency of this step, there are bound to be teething troubles.
+We appreciate your patience (and even more so, suggestions and contributions).

+- While this may seem obvious, do not expect syntax checks, highlighting or other convenience you are used to with R interfaces.

 ## A general idea